 - Contact information:

-Unitec library consists of three library branches and one learning commons (the Hub Learning Commons).
+Unitec library consists of three library branches.
 Our curriculum focused collection varies from branch to branch in accordance with what is taught at that location.
 See our hours, locations and maps.

 Unitec Library services and resources are provided to meet the teaching, learning and research needs of Unitec’s students and staff.
 Every authorised user of the Library’s services and resources has both a right to work without undue disturbance or distraction and a duty to respect the rights of others.
 The Library policy details these rights and duties and is written for the benefit of all Library users.
 See the Library policy.

 The larger libraries at Mt Albert and Waitākere have a range of study spaces and group study rooms.
 As well as the traditional library spaces we also provide several substantial computer labs / learning commons for student use.
 Printing and copying is available in all library branches and labs (charged per page).
 Computers are available in all library/commons locations, with laptops loanable from the Hub library and learning commons, Building 1, and Waitakere .
 Scanners are also usually located in these locations.
 More about our facilities